 On April 14, a Passover event took place at the official residence of the president of Israel, the President’s House.
 Joining the president’s wife, Nechama Rivlin, was the wife of the IDF Chief of Staff, the Chairperson of Yachad Lema’an Hachayal, and the president of The Fellowship Yael Eckstein.

-To learn more about what The Fellowship is doing or to make a donation ahead of Passover, click here.
+To learn more about what The Fellowship is doing and the impact from the support of Christians or to make a donation ahead of Passover, click here.